Demky/Mooc_activities/README.md

 <br>

 ## Folder name : Extra :tulip:
 In this folder there is a screenshot of the statement of each challenge.

-Pick one randomly, try to resolve it and compare with my solution. :hammer:
+Pick one randomly, try to resolve it and compare with my solution. :dizzy:

 <br>